ttm/percolation/README.md

   - datasets.py for triples on the datasets of open linked social data with local and remote filenames
   - linksets.py for triples that link datasets (e.g. irc:Participant#hybrid po:sameAs fb:Participant#renato.fabbri)
   - enrichments.py for hand notes and other structures for enrichment of the percolation status (be traslated to rdf)
+  - notes.py for hand notes and other structures for enrichment of the percolation status (be traslated to rdf)
   - software.py for triples of software and ontologies pertinent to percolation environment

 rdf/\* for rdf data managing